richsalz/draft-rsalz-2026bis/README.md

-# The Iternet Standards Process
+# The Internet Standards Process

 This is the working area for the individual Internet-Draft, "The Iternet Standards Process".